pnt1234/CSE881/syllabus-Fall2023.md

 ### Course Outline:
 The topics to be covered in this course include:
-- Linear algebra (chapters 1-3, 7, 8 of Aggarwal2020)
-- Probability and statistics.
-- Numerical optimization (chapters 4-6 of Aggarwal2020).
-- Random walk and Markov chain Monte Carlo (chapter 4 of Blum et al 2020).
-- Artificial neural networks.
+- Data preprocessing
+- Predictive modeling
+- Association analysis
+- Cluster analysis
+- Anomaly detection

-A tentative class schedule can be found [here](https://pnt1234.github.io/CSE840/Fall2022/schedule-Fall2022)
+A tentative class schedule can be found [here](https://pnt1234.github.io/CSE881/schedule-Fall2023)

 ### Course Assessment:
 Students will be assessed based on the following:
-- Homework (50%)
+- Homework (60%)
-- Online quizzes (30%)
-- Project (10%)
+- Project (15%)
-- Exam (10%)
+- Exams (25%)

 The final grade will be determined based on the following scale: